Home » Growing » How To Care For a Peace Lily Indoors

 Repotting Basics

-When to repot: Every 1–2 years or when the roots begin circling the pot.
+When to repot: Every 1 to 2 years or when the roots start are clearly too big for e pot (coming out of the holes etc)

 How to repot:

-2. Tease apart the roots and trim any that look damaged.
+2. Separate the roots and trim any of them that look damaged or rotting.

 Pruning and Maintenance